bogdanvuk/rst/examples/paper/source/index.rst

 - Finding the dominant class for each leaf - implemented by the second **for** loop
 - Calculating the fitness as a weighted sum of two values: DT accuracy and DT oversize (calculated as the relative difference between the number of leaves in DT and total number of classes in training set) - implemented by the last four statements.

 First, the class distribution is determined by letting all instances from the training set traverse the DT, i.e. by calling the *find_dt_leaf_for_inst()* function whose pseudo-code is given in :num:`Algorithm #fig-find-dt-leaf-for-inst-pca`.
-This function uses *evaluate_node_test()* function in each iteration to determine the traversal path and returns the ID of a leaf node into which the instance finished.
+This function uses *evaluate_node_test()* function in each iteration to determine the traversal path and returns the ID of a leaf node in which the instance finished the traversal.
 The *evaluate_node_test()* function performs the node test evaluation given by equation :eq:`oblique_test`.
 The traversal is performed in the manner depicted in the :num:`Figure #fig-oblique-dt` where one possible path is given by the red line.

 .. _fig-find-dt-leaf-for-inst-pca:

 .. literalinclude:: code/find_dt_leaf_for_inst.py
     :caption: The pseudo-code of the procedure for determining the end-leaf for an instance.

 Next step in the fitness evaluation process (:num:`Algorithm #fig-fitness-eval-pca`) is to calculate the class distribution matrix.
 The classes of all the instances from the training set are known and read for each instance into the *instance_class* variable (from the *fitness_eval()* function).
 Based on the leaf nodes' IDs returned by *find_dt_leaf_for_inst()* and the *instance_class* variable value, the distribution matrix is updated.
-The :math:`d_{i,j}` element of the distribution matrix contains the number of instances of class *j* that finished into the leaf node with ID *i* after DT traversal.
+The :math:`d_{i,j}` element of the distribution matrix contains the number of instances of class *j* that finished in the leaf node with ID *i* after DT traversal.
 After all the instances from training set traverse the DT, this matrix contains the distribution of classes among the leaf nodes.

 Second, the next loop of the *fitness_eval()* finds the dominant class for each leaf node.
 Dominant class for a leaf node is the class having the largest percentage of instances finishing the traversal in that leaf node.
 Formally, the dominant class *k* of the leaf node with ID *i* is: